alexandre-touret/api-first-workshop/docs/workshop.md

 #### Quote creation

-After the order is stored, it's time to create a quote and provide it to our customers.
+After the orderRequest is stored, it's time to create a quote and provide it to our customers.
 First and foremost, to check if the discount is fair, the system requests the eBay API to pinpoint what is the current price of this guitar on the market.
 Then, if the stock is too low, the system broadcasts automatically a new command to the supply chain backoffice through a Kafka Topic.